Helping Hands supports exceptional students who face an education cut short

 We are currently sponsoring a further 13 students at a range of institutions, including a special needs school, primary schools, secondary schools at both O and A level, a vocational training centre and university.

 However, until we can secure further funding, we cannot take on any more students at present.
 This is because we are fully committed to support the students we currently have, as far as they can progress.

 'Life-changing' is not a term we use lightly.
 However, Helping Hands has proved exactly that for our students, as their stories show:

-- One orphaned little girl was sleeping on the floor in her uncle's kitchen.
-She is now at University in Dar es Salaam, studying to become a community social worker.
+One orphaned little girl was sleeping on the floor in her uncle's kitchen.
+She has now competed a degree in social work from the University in Dar es Salaam and is actively looking for work.

-- Another girl (who is one of 11 children) became a house-girl to self-fund her way through secondary school.
-She is now fully supported by us as she trains to become a teacher
+Another girl (who is one of 11 children) became a house-girl to self-fund her way through secondary school.
+We supported her education through University and she is now teacher

-- One boy was shivering with fear when we discovered he was in Year 2 of primary school and totally deaf - something which had not been noticed before due to large class sizes.
-He is now at a boarding school for the deaf, has learnt sign language and achieves 80-100% in all his exams.
-He is also the goalkeeper for the Tanzanian National Under-21 Deaf Football Team.
+One boy was shivering with fear when we discovered him.
+He was in Year 2 of primary school and totally deaf - something which had not been noticed before due to large class sizes.
+He has learnt sign language, progressed through primary education and is now at vocational centre learning skills that will see him gain employment

 To read more inspirational stories about the effect of Helping Hands in Babati, please visit our Impact Page